 What is a martingale collar?
 It is a design of collar that helps prevent a dog from slipping out of their collar.
 Unlike traditional collars that have to be buckled uncomfortably tight to prevent escape, these collars are comfortable around the neck until engaged.
-Adjusted properly, they never choke, but contract snugly to prevent escape when needed.
+Adjusted properly, they contract snugly to prevent escape when needed.

 Martingale collars are also known as greyhound or whippet collars.
 The martingale collar was designed for use with sighthounds because their necks are larger than their heads and they can often slip out of buckle collars.
 These collars are increasingly gaining popularity among other breed owners.
 They are particularly effective for any breed where the head is smaller than their neck and so are prone to slipping or backing out of their collar.
 They are also extremely useful for breeds with thick fur around the neck which hinders the secure fastening of traditional buckle collars.

 So, how does it work?

 A martingale collar is made with two loops.
 The larger loop is slipped onto the dog’s neck and a leash is then clipped to the D-ring on the smaller loop.
 When the dog tries to pull, the tension on the leash pulls the small loop taut, which makes the large loop smaller and tighter on the neck, thus preventing escape.
-This is quite different from choke collars that can strangle your dog – because a martingale collar will instead only tighten from the smaller loop which is enough to prevent escape but without tightening too much.
+This is quite different from choke collars that can strangle your dog – because a martingale collar will instead mostly tighten from the smaller loop which is enough to prevent escape but without tightening too much on the larger loop.

 How do I fit a martingale collar?